-8. The consolidated financial statements and consolidated management report of Viscom AG as at 31 December 2019 will not be available within 90 days of the end of the financial year (Code item F.2 sentence 1)
+8. The consolidated financial statements and consolidated management report of Viscom AG as at 31 December 2019 were not available within 90 days of the end of the financial year (item 7.1.2 sentence 2 of the Code (old version) = F.2 of the Code).

-Viscom AG announced that it will release its annual and consolidated financial statements as at 31 December 2019, as well as the management reports, on 24 March 2020.
+Viscom AG had announced that it would release its annual and consolidated financial statements as at 31 December 2019, as well as the management reports, on 24 March 2020.
 Due to current developments in the COVID-19 pandemic, the preparation and auditing of the annual and consolidated financial statements of Viscom AG and the management reports must be reviewed, in particular with regard to forecast reporting.
-The financial statement documents thus cannot currently be published within the period originally specified.
-Viscom AG will release its annual and consolidated financial statements and management reports within the statutory period, likely on 9 April 2020.
-The Executive Board and the Supervisory Board expect to be able to comply with the recommendation of the German Corporate Governance Code valid at that time again in future financial years.
+The financial statement documents thus could not be published within the period originally specified.
+Viscom AG published its annual and consolidated financial statements and management reports within the statutory period on 9 April 2020.